‘Tis the season for carols, Santa, mulled wine, and Christmas markets across Europe. Visit some of the best Christmas markets this holiday season.

 Madrid’s Plaza Mayor is the place to be during Christmas season; Plaza Mayor transforms into the annual home of the city’s grandest Christmas market.

 The main square overflows from 23 November 2019 to 6 January 2020.
 Plaza Mayor hosts around 100 small log cabins laden with nativity figurines, Christmas ornaments, toys, and food.
-After hours of shopping at the Madrid Christmas market, marvel at the canopy of colorful Christmas lights decorating the streets on your way to Plaza Isabel II, which becomes sweet tooth heaven every winter where an overwhelming selection of Christmas desserts like turrón, marzipan, glacé fruit, mantecados, and the seasonal roscón de Reyes are on offer.
+After hours of shopping at the Madrid Christmas market, marvel at the canopy of colorful Christmas lights decorating the streets on your way to Plaza Isabel II, which also becomes sweet tooth heaven every winter where an overwhelming selection of Christmas desserts like turrón, marzipan, glacé fruit, mantecados, and the seasonal roscón de Reyes are on offer.

 230 years since its inception, Barcelona’s Fira de Santa Llúcia is still a spectacle to behold.
 One of Europe’s largest Christmas markets, the fira hosts around 300 stalls.
 The market bursts with Christmas fares and oddities found only in Catalonia.
 The market opens from 30 November to 23 December 2019.